C Program To Print Prime Numbers From 1 to n

 1. What is the purpose of checking divisibility up to num/2 or sqrt(num) in prime number programs?

-Checking up to num/2 (o for efficiency) can be done to reduce unnecessary computations.
+Checking up to num/2 (or for efficiency, sqrt(num)) reduces unnecessary computations.
 If a number has a divisor larger than half of itself, it would already have a smaller divisor.
 So, checking beyond this limit is not needed.

-2. How loops differ from loops in prime number programs?
+2. How do for loops differ from while loops in prime number programs?

-While loops are used when the number of iterations is not predetermined, this is because they continue running as long as a condition is true; for loops can be used when you have a fixed number of iterations.
+While loops are used when the number of iterations is not predetermined - they continue running as long as a condition is true.
+For loops are used when you have a fixed number of iterations.

 3. Why is the number 1 excluded from being a prime number?